TanGentleman/TanTan/README.md

     - `python3 Documents/TanTan/test_setup.py`
     - If this does not work, please let me know, I am working on some better safeguards.
     - This printed value is reddit_token, please set it accordingly in mysecrets.py
-14. You're all done with the essentials to run the scraper!
-Please try running test_setup.py (In progress)
+14. You're all done with the essentials!
+You should now be able to run Link_Grabber.py and Downloader.py

-# Running the Reddit Scraper:
+# Running the Reddit Link Grabber:
 1. Set the config.py variables filepath and reddit_folder_name
     - Filepath is where you installed this repository.
     - reddit_folder_name is a new folder that holds newly generated files